Programs for Clubs and Groups

 1.5 hour course

-Winogradsky columns allow you to grow your own ecosystem and learn how different soil bacteria use different nutrients to live.
+Winogradsky columns allow you to grow your own ecosystem and learn how different soil bacteria use nutrients to live.
 Come learn about soil ecosystems and create a long-term experiment to go home with!

 Agar Art!